woct0rdho/transformers5-qwen3.5-recipe/docs/plan_deepseek_v4.md

 - Tie-aware correctness compares selected thresholds and sorted selected weights rather than unstable near-tie expert identities.

 Rejected or deferred:
 - Exact `torch.topk` expert-ID matching was rejected as a correctness rule because tied or near-tied experts may exchange identity while preserving selected scores and model behavior.
 - Approximate expert selection was rejected.
 Fixed top-six/hash semantics and selected-score normalization remain exact.
 - Eager gather, inverse permutation, and weighted combine were rejected as production ownership because they materialize intermediates and fragment forward/backward into many generic kernels.
-- Routing is closed as a standalone target; the final trace leaves only 4.3 ms in sort/scan work.
+- Routing is closed as a standalone target.
+The final trace leaves only 4.3 ms in sort/scan work.
 Reopen only as part of a measured surrounding fusion.

 ### RMSNorm and mHC